dkhamsing/apns-guide/README.md

 ### Certificates ###

+This guide uses the openssl command rather than Keychain Access because it's easier to script and works cross-platform.

   * Open up a terminal and enter the following line to setup your app name, this is a variable that will be used by the other commands in this section to help generate sensible filenames.
-This guide uses the openssl command rather than Keychain Access because it's easier to script and works cross-platform.
+You may use "Development", "AdHoc" or "Production" depending on what the certificate will be used for.

     ```
-    APP=YourApp-Development-Push
+    APP="YourApp-Development-Push-Sandbox"
     ```

   * Create the private key and associated certificate signing request (CSR):